adityam/context-blog/content/post/markdown-with-gpp.md

 tags:
   - gpp
   - pandoc
-title: "How I stopped worrying and started using Markdown like TeX"
+title: "Preprocessing Markdown with GPP: Or how I stopped worrying and started using Markdown like TeX"
 linktitle: "Preprocessing Markdown with GPP"

 ---